mestafrica/MESTLectures/Data_Persistence/README.md

 # Data Persistence

-Data Persistence refers to the ability to save maintain data after a process that created it end.
+Data Persistence refers to the ability to maintain the state of data after a process that created it ends.
 Without persistence, data will only exist in RAM and therefore become volatile.
-This is important in order to store data for future use in applications.
+This is important in order to store data for future application use.

 Data persistence can be achieved through [serialization](http://en.wikipedia.org/wiki/Serialization) which enables conversion of data stored in a program/process into some type of data store such as flat files or databases.
 Below are some tools for data persistence: